arjuntrivedi/Wordle/README.md

 ## Approach
   1. **Requirements:** I identified the required components for the project, such as the game board, word dictionary, player data, and more.
   2. **Design:** I organized the program functionalities into various classes.
 Instances of classes were used in other classes to utilize Java's OOP features.
-For instance, individual letters and words were saved as objects, making it easier to perform operations on them.
+For instance, individual letters and words were saved as objects, making it easier to perform operations on them (checking if the word is correct and determining letter color result).
   3. **Implementation:** The rules of the Wordle game were first implemented in the classes and tested in the _console_.
 Then, the Java GUI was created which used the same game rule implementation created earlier.
 Therefore, the user can play the game in both the Command Line and GUI formats.

 ## Status